trice-imaging/smess/README.md

   to: '46701234567', # phone number in normalized msisdn format
   message: 'Test SMS', # Message text
   originator: 'TestSuite', # originator, sender id.
 This has many names.
 Outside the US this can usually be set to whatever you like.
-  output: "test" # Name of the output plugin to use.
+  output: "test" # Optional name of the output plugin to use.
 Defaults to auto select.
 )
 results = sms.deliver
 puts result